-Advertising costs are expensed as incurred and approximated \$19,169 during the year ended December 31, 2019.
+Advertising costs are expensed as incurred and approximated \$16,668 and \$19,169 during the years ended December 31, 2020 and 2019, respectively.

-Use of Estimates
+Estimates

-The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America (U.S. GAAP) requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, and disclosure of contingent assets and liabilities, at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
-Actual results could differ from those estimates.
-Significant estimates include the value of the beneficial interest in a charitable remainder trust.
+The preparation of financial statements in conformity with generally accepted accounting principles requires the Foundation to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+Actual results could differ from those estimates, and those differences could be material.